What are OSHA’s requirements for hearing protection?

 Along with hearing protection, hearing conservation programs must be implemented by employers in general industry whenever worker noise exposure is equal to or greater than 85 dBA for an eight-hour exposure or in the construction industry when exposures exceed 90 dBA for an eight-hour exposure.

-The goal of these programs is to prevent initial occupational hearing loss, preserve and protect remaining hearing, and equip workers with the knowledge and hearing protection devices necessary to safeguard themselves.
+These programs aim to prevent initial occupational hearing loss, preserve and protect remaining hearing, and equip workers with the knowledge and hearing protection devices necessary to safeguard themselves.

 Get your guide to a proper hearing conservation program.